Byte-Blender/SmartTrafficManagement/README.md

 ├── requirements.txt    # Python dependencies
 └── README.md           # Project documentation
 ⚙️ 6.
 Technical Implementation

 🚗 6.1 Vehicle Detection (YOLO-based)
 Utilizes YOLOv5 for fast and accurate vehicle detection.

 Performs frame-by-frame analysis to compute vehicle density per lane.

+The function Calculate_traffic_timing calculates the green light timing for four lanes based on the number of vehicles detected in each lane.
+Here's a breakdown of how it works, plus a cleaned-up version with comments and enhancements:

+🔍 Function Explanation
+Inputs:

+lane1, lane2, lane3, lane4: Number of vehicles in each respective lane.

+root: The Tkinter root window (which is destroyed when the function is called, likely to switch to a new window).

+Logic:

+If a lane has more than 5 vehicles, each vehicle above 5 adds threshold_timing seconds (default is 5 sec) to the base time of 30 sec.

+Cap: No lane gets more than 120 seconds of green light.

+🖱️ 6.3 GUI Control System
+Built using Tkinter

+Displays:

+Lane-wise vehicle count

+Recommended green light times

+Allows manual override of signal durations

+🌐 7.
+Future Enhancements
+🔌 IoT integration for real-world deployment with physical traffic lights

+🧠 Reinforcement learning for more adaptive and intelligent signal control

+🚑 Emergency vehicle and pedestrian detection for prioritization